sayani-kundu/11711-HateXplain/README.md

 Contributors: Arvind Subramaniam, Aryan Mehra and Sayani Kundu

-### In this repository, we attempt to replicate the results for the following paper:
+### In this repository, we replicate (and soon build upon) the results of the following paper:

 Binny Mathew, Punyajoy Saha, Seid Muhie Yimam, Chris Biemann, Pawan Goyal, and Animesh Mukherjee "[HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection](https://arxiv.org/abs/2012.10289)".
 <!-- Please follow this [link] "" for the repo to the main paper.  -->

+# Important Files for the Assignment

 # Abstract